monyedavid/TicketingService/README.md

 # Running Jest Test

-Test Suite was made with jest, executes tests on both the services and the gql queries that encapsulates services
+Test Suite was made with jest, executes tests on both the services, and the gql queries that encapsulates services

 - in ormconfig.json, edit url (new parser url) to change database local, an online db has